Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning: Offline RL experiments

-After training on preference datasets, we compute the rewards $r_t$, as discussed in Section~\ref{sec:rewardinf}, for all transitions in the full offline dataset.
-We conduct offline RL training with the state-of-the art Implicit Q-Learning (IQL) algorithm \cite{iql}, as in several prior PbRL works \cite{kim_preference_2023, iql}.
-We adapt the OfflineRL-kit IQL implementation for our purposes \cite{offinerlkit}, and we match preprocessing steps and hyperparameters to the recommended values in \cite{iql,kim_preference_2023} (Appendix~\ref{sec:hps}).
-We train SARA+IQL, oracle IQL, and baselines on 8 seeds with multiple evaluation episodes (see Appendix~\ref{sec:policyeval} for reward normalization method and reward reporting method).
-IQL trained on oracle datasets, with true environmental rewards, are included in each table for easy reference, but they are the same in all tables.
+For the policy evaluation returns, we conduct offline RL training with the state-of-the art Implicit Q-Learning (IQL) algorithm \citep{iql}, as in several prior PbRL works \citep{kim_preference_2023, iql}.
+We adapt the OfflineRL-kit IQL implementation for our purposes \citep{offinerlkit}, and we match preprocessing steps and hyperparameters to the recommended values in \citep{iql,kim_preference_2023} (Supplement~\ref{sec:hps}).
+We train SARA+IQL and baselines on 8 seeds with multiple evaluation episodes (see Supplement~\ref{sec:policyeval} for reward normalization method and reward reporting method).
+We also provide our results for the oracle IQL, which uses the true environmental rewards rather than preference based rewards.

 We compare against the following baselines.
 The first two baselines (PT, PT+ADT) learn a reward model from the preference dataset and then conduct IQL training.
-The last baseline does not learn an explicit reward model (DPPO). \begin{itemize}[leftmargin=*] \item \textbf{Preference Transformer (PT):} As in our model, PT uses a transformer backbone \cite{kim_preference_2023}.
+The last baseline does not learn an explicit reward model (DPPO). \begin{itemize}[leftmargin=*] \item \textbf{Preference Transformer (PT):} As in our model, PT uses a transformer backbone \citep{kim_preference_2023}.
 Unlike our model, PT learns an explicit reward model with a BT based loss. \item \textbf{PT with Adaptive Denoising Training (PT+ADT):} We introduce this novel application of ADT as a baseline.
-In each training step, ADT drops a \(\tau(t)\) fraction of queries with the largest cross-entropy loss, where \(\tau(t) = \min(\gamma t, \tau_{\max})\) \cite{adt}.
+In each training step, ADT drops a \(\tau(t)\) fraction of queries with the largest cross-entropy loss, where \(\tau(t) = \min(\gamma t, \tau_{\max})\) \citep{adt}.
 We set \(\tau_{\max} = 0.3\) and \(\gamma = 0.003\) for our datasets.
-Prior works have considered ADT in the setting of iterative online human feedback \cite{rime}, but to our knowledge we are the first to apply ADT to learning the PT reward model. \item \textbf{Direct Preference-based Policy Optimization (DPPO):} As in our model, DPPO relies on contrastive learning and does not learn an explicit reward model.
-However, the contrastive learning is used to learn the policy directly and aims to align policy predictions with inferred preferred trajectories \cite{dppo} (see Section~\ref{sec:relatedwork} for additional details).
+Prior works have considered ADT in the setting of iterative online human feedback \citep{rime}, but to our knowledge we are the first to apply ADT to learning the PT reward model. \item \textbf{Direct Preference-based Policy Optimization (DPPO):} As in our model, DPPO relies on contrastive learning and does not learn an explicit reward model.
+However, the contrastive learning is used to learn the policy directly and aims to align policy predictions with inferred preferred trajectories \citep{dppo} (see Section~\ref{sec:relatedwork} for additional details).

 \end{itemize}